wowgr8/PierresBakery.Solution/README.md

 ### _February 12, 2022_

-#### _Pierre's Bakery Takes an order of bread and pastries the user orders and returns a price factoring in the discounts that the Bakery is currently offering._
+#### _Pierre's Bakery Takes an order of bread and pastries and returns a price factoring in the discounts that the Bakery is currently offering._

 ![](https://github.com/wowgr8/gifs-for-readmes/blob/main/pierres-bakery-gif/pierres-bakery-demo.gif)